Tenacom/.github/CONTRIBUTING.md

 In order to accept a submission containing code and/or other content that is not the original work of the contributor (for example, a small utility method copied from a third-party open-source library to avoid taking an extra dependency), we require that:

 - the original author is identified (for example by putting a link to the original content in a comment), and
-- the `THIRD-PARTY-NOTICES` file in the repository root is updated with the relevant attribution, if so required by the license of the original content (although attribution is never forbidden, so it is a good idea to add it as a principle.)
+- the `THIRD-PARTY-NOTICES` file in the repository root is updated with the relevant attribution, if so required by the license of the original content (although attribution is never forbidden, so it is a good idea to add it as a principle).

 #### Author identification